Gaby Vaca-Flores, RDN, CLE, outlines five popular types of tea and their health benefits.

 Packed with antioxidants, this 5,000-year-old Southeast Asian drink is great to have in your pantry year round.
 In particular, ginger tea can become your go-to remedy during cold season or when that time of the month rolls around.

 Ginger is a safe, natural alternative to medicine.
 It helps fight the common cold due to its anti-inflammatory properties.
-Ginger consists of two anti-inflammatory compounds— 6-gingerol and gingerdiones—that work together to relieve pain.
-This calming effect extends to monthly menstrual pain.
-In fact, a 2014 study shows that ginger tea is just as effective as the leading OTC pain medicine in relieving PMS pain.
+Ginger consists of two anti-inflammatory compounds—6-gingerol and gingerdiones—that work together to relieve pain.

 Keep ginger tea on hand when the first signs of the common cold and PMS pains kick in.